The Greatest Love of All: Other versions

 On May 29, 2001, the Italian operatic tenor Luciano Pavarotti performed the concert "Pavarotti & Friends" in his hometown of Modena, Italy.
-To raise money for refugees from Afghanistan under the United Nations High Commissioner for Refugees, this concert called "Pavarotti & Friends for Afghanistan" featured guest artists, one of them being his friend George Benson.
+Intended to raise money for refugees from Afghanistan under the United Nations High Commissioner for Refugees, this concert was called "Pavarotti & Friends for Afghanistan" and featured various guest artists, one of them being his friend George Benson.
 The song performed in duet by the two was Benson's song "The Greatest Love of All", sung in parts by Benson in English and elsewhere by Pavarotti in Italian.
 This complete concert "Pavarotti & Friends for Afghanistan" raised $3.3 million for its cause, and was recorded and released in CD in 2001.
 The song was credited with the original title "The Greatest Love of All" recorded by Benson.

+A performance of "The Greatest Love of All" is a major plot point in the 2016 German comedy-drama Toni Erdmann, where the song is sung by Sandra Hüller.

+According to the sampling database site, WhoSampled, the George Benson version has been covered 24 times, while the Whitney Houston version has been covered 53 times.

 Copyright infringement lawsuit and settlement

-In April 1987, Gordon Lightfoot filed a lawsuit against Michael Masser, alleging that Masser's song "The Greatest Love of All" stole twenty-four bars from Lightfoot's 1970 hit "If You Could Read My Mind."
+In April 1987, Gordon Lightfoot filed a lawsuit against Michael Masser, alleging that Masser's song "The Greatest Love of All" stole twenty-four bars from Lightfoot's 1970 hit "If You Could Read My Mind".
 According to Maclean's, Lightfoot commented, "It really rubbed me the wrong way.
 I don't want the present-day generation to think that I stole my song from him."
-Lightfoot has stated that he dropped the suit when he felt it was having a negative effect on Whitney Houston, as the suit was about Masser and not her.
+Lightfoot has stated that he dropped the suit when he felt it was having a negative effect on Houston, as the suit was about Masser and not her.
 Ultimately the case was settled out of court and Masser issued a public apology.